AaronHolbrook/Remove-WP-Menu/readme.txt

 1. Upload `plugin-name.php` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Done!
-WP Menu in Admin Bar is gone!
+The WP Menu in Admin Bar is gone!

 == Changelog ==

+1.0.1 - Code formatting updates

 1.0 - Initial release